 Filmmakers also need to comply with state securities laws, commonly known as “blue sky laws.”
-These laws vary by state, so it’s very important to adequately research the requirements.
+These laws vary by state, so it’s very important to diligently research the requirements.
 Tip: research the blue sky laws of the state where your potential investor lives.
 Generally, laws will require you to submit a copy of your Form D, a state-specific form and a fee.

 Keep in mind that Form D, blue sky filings and the related investor paperwork are complicated legal documents that need to meet strict standards.
 These requirements will vary widely depending on whether the investors are accredited or sophisticated.